fiinix/fiinix.github.io/_posts/2013/09/2013-09-18-instead-of-being-sneaky-and-shit.md

 date: 2013-09-18T21:43:00+00:00
 author: Carlos
 layout: post
-tags: [Writing, "A Rainy Night on Drury Lane", Self-publishing]
+tags: [Writing, "A Rainy Night on Drury Lane"]
-category: personal
+category: Creative
 excerpt: "In which I reveal the plans that I've made for my multi-part short story.
 Spoiler, I'm making it a book."
 ---
 Unlike last time where you actually had give something — money — to get something — [t-shirt](/blog/feed-me) — this time you don’t actually have to give me anything.
 In fact, I’m the one who is going to do the giving.
 Why?
 Because I’m such a nice guy, that’s why.